renode/renode-docs/source/advanced/platform_description_format.md

 ## Attributes

-There are four kinds of attributes:
+There are five kinds of attributes:

 -   constructor or property attributes;
 -   interrupt attributes;
+-   preinit attributes;
 -   init attributes;
 -   reset attributes.